 If you are looking for a ready-made costume piece, Poshmark and eBay are two great places to shop.
 I’ve been listing a lot of my gently worn costumes and wigs on Poshmark this week.
 I usually list things there first and then on eBay if it doesn’t sell.
 The best way to get things through these two places is to make an offer!
 You can buy it at the set price if you are in a hurry, but if you can wait a day then always send an offer and you might save a few dollars.

 A few of the things I have on Poshmark right now:

 7 – Specialty shops

 If you have something very specific you need and have been striking out everywhere, try a specialty shop that focuses on one item.
 The top three I use are Mendel’s for faux fur, SpandexHouse for anything stretchy and WeLoveColors for tights.
 All these places have been around for years and are very dependable with the quality.
 If you are tall or plus size, WeLoveColors is a must for tights that will actually fit right and not rip on the first wear.
 They have a huge selection of colors and not having to tug my tights up all day is worth the investment.

 8 – Cosplay Stores

 Sometimes you just don’t have the time to put a whole look together, or it’s way too complicated and you just want to buy an outfit.
-There’s tons of cosplay shops online, but it can be hit or miss with the quality.
+There are tons of cosplay shops online, but it can be hit or miss with the quality.
 It can also get confusing because you’ll see the same photos in different stores.
-A few I’ve gotten decent things from are Role Cosplay, Heroes Time and Cosplay Sky.
+A couple I’ve gotten decent things from are Heroes Time and Cosplay Sky.
 (Full disclosure: My Captain Marvel suit was from Cosplay Sky and was gorgeous, but it didn’t fit right and the side zipper busted as soon as I put it on.)